GUT-AI/.github/profile/README.md

 -->

 <br>
 Wleocome to GUT-AI.
-Say hi the future!
+Welcome to the future!